Yarra Valley Grammar

 Yarra Valley Grammar School (YVG) is a private co-educational Anglican grammar school, located in Ringwood, a north-eastern suburb of Melbourne, Australia.
 Yarra Valley was founded as an Anglican day school for boys in 1966, before transitioning to a co-educational model in 1978.
-The school is a member of AGSV (Associated Grammar Schools of Victoria), and has been periodically ranked amongst the top 50 schools in the state according to VCE and ATAR results, being placed 25th in Victoria in 2023.
+The Principal of the School is Dr Amy Van Arkkels.
+The school is a member of AGSV (Associated Grammar Schools of Victoria), and has been periodically ranked amongst the top 50 schools in the state according to VCE and ATAR results, being placed 21st in Victoria in 2025.

 Yarra Valley Grammar has also produced notable alumni in the areas of sport, politics and academia, including seventeen professional AFL players, four olympians and two Victorian supreme court judges.

 History

 The idea of a new school for boys in Melbourne's outer eastern suburbs was conceived in 1963 by a group of locals who recognised the need for a school closer to home for their sons.
 One of these locals was Robin Clarke who noticed that the nearest preparatory school that would accept his son was in Kew.
 This prompted Clarke to establish the School Formative Committee with 16 local businessmen and community leaders to outline the idea and premise for a new school in the east.

 The school was officially established in 1966 as the Yarra Valley Church of England School for boys.
 John Pascoe was the first headmaster and John Harper became the first president of the new Yarra Valley Anglican School Council.
 The first assembly took place with 135 boys in attendance.

 In 1970, the school was invited to become a member of the Associated Grammar Schools of Victoria.
 In 1972, Yarra Valley Anglican School established the first hearing unit for profoundly deaf students in Victoria.
 Girls were admitted to the two senior levels in 1978, and the school progressively became fully co-educational from 1993 through 1995.

 In 1999, the school officially changed its name to Yarra Valley Grammar.
 In 2009, Mark Merry became principal, taking over from Neville Lyngcoln.
 In the same year, a new early learning centre was opened.